luisc8487/media/README.md

 - **State Management with Redux Toolkit:**
   The app uses Redux Toolkit to manage complex state and asynchronous actions, such as fetching users from the server or adding a new user.

+- **Conditional Styling with classnames:**
+   The app uses the `classnames` library to easily apply different CSS classes to components based on their state, making the UI more dynamic and easier to maintain.

 ---

 ## How It Works